Paruba/HID_test/Readme.md

 This test should return ```5```, but it instead returns a ```TypeError```.
 ## Hash Stop Not Initialized Library
 When the library is not initialized, the result should be ```7```, but the test returns ```0```.

+# How fix bugs
+Every function should check if the library was initialized and if the parameters are correct.
+Based on this information, the function should return a status code.
+The biggest problem is in the hashing function, specifically in the ```HashContent``` function which generate incorrect hashes.